deep-foundation/object-to-links-async-converter/README.md

 ## Limitations
 If you delete field in your object value - link associated with that field will not be deleted.
 We will add this feature as soon as logger package will be ready!

+# Feedback
+Feel free to open issues to write there about bugs, improvement requests, questions